-To ensure you receive future issues, please update your contact information in your Parent/Family Portal.
+To ensure you receive future issues, please send your contact information to email@example.com.

 Thiel College’s primary source of news and information.
 Whether it happens in the classroom, in a laboratory, or on another continent, @thielcollege on Twitter brings you timely stories about every aspect of life, learning, and discovery at Thiel.

 Thiel College provides services for all students and their family members.
 From locating specific College offices to ensuring parents are notified when important news and events are happening on campus, we are here to help you find the services and resources you need to stay in touch with Thiel.